D3DEnergetic/FIDASIM/README.md

 # FIDASIM
 FIDASIM is a code that models the signal that is produced by charge-exchange reactions between fast-ions and injected neutral beams in tokamak plasmas.
+It was originally developed in IDL at UC Irvine [1] and converted to Fortran 90 by Benedikt Geiger (AUGD) [2].
+The model is described in Comm.
+Comp.
+Phys.
+10 (2011) 716.
+The halo algorithm was improved by Geiger; a weight function calculation was also added.

+[1] Heidbrink, W. W., et al. "A code that simulates fast-ion D-alpha and neutral particle measurements."
+Comm.
+Comp.
+Phys.
+10 (2011) 716.

+[2] Geiger, Benedikt.
+"Fast-ion transport studies using FIDA spectroscopy at the ASDEX Upgrade tokamak."
+Diss. lmu, 2013.
+APA

 ***